-- ✓ Any eligible 4-H member may participate in collecting, identifying and preparing a rock-mineral-fossil exhibit.
-4-H member can only enter one exhibit per class. - ✓ Rock-mineral-fossil exhibitors should securely mount their specimens in a box no larger than 24" X 24".
-Box can be wood, plastice or cardboard, but have a method of covering the rocks, minerals and fossils. - ✓ Each sample should be mounted or in a compartment and labeled in a neat, orderly manner.
-Labels should include common name, date, location found and mineral use. - ✓ At least one-third of the specimens in any collection must have been added during the current project year.
+- Any eligible 4-H member may participate in collecting, identifying, and preparing a rock-mineral-fossil exhibit.
+4-H member can only enter one exhibit per class. - ❖ Rock-mineral-fossil exhibitors should securely mount their specimens in a box no larger than 24" X 24".
+Box can be wood, plastic or cardboard, but have a method of covering the rocks, minerals, and fossils. - ❖ Each sample should be mounted or in a compartment and labeled in a neat, orderly manner.
+Labels should include common name, date, location found and mineral use.